Timthreetwelve/TimVer/TimVer/Readme.txt

 shutdown without showing the window.
 This option is intended to be used in automation after reboot to keep a more accurate history file.
-When checked, the Update History on Windows Startup option on the File menu will add a key to HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\ that will run TimVer with the /hide option everytime Windows starts.
+When checked, the Update History on Windows Startup option on the File menu will add a key to HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\ that will run TimVer with the /hide option every time Windows starts.
 Unchecking this option will remove the key.

 Uninstalling